Finding Support for Yourself after Abuse is Disclosed

 - If you have someone to turn to such as a friend or family member, let them know you need their support.

 - Seek out a therapist, counselor , social worker, family therapist or clergy member with whom you can express your feelings and discuss the decisions and issues you are facing.
-You can ask for a referral from your doctor, search for a therapist by contacting your health insurance company, or use an online directory such as the one offered by the American Psychological Association.
+You can ask for a referral from your doctor, search for a therapist by contacting your health insurance company, or use the resources in our Professional Support and Treatment Guide to help you get started.

 - If your child has a therapist or counselor, speak with them.

 - Join a parents’ support group.
 To find a parent support group, contact local therapists or agencies that work with children who have been sexually abused or who have sexual behavior problems.
 Some therapists and agencies offer support to parents or family members in addition to treating children.
 See our Resources to Find Specialized Therapy list to find organizations that can help you locate specialized therapists and clinics.

 - Look into online support.
 One online forum for parents of children who have been sexually abused is offered on sites such as Mothers of Sexually Abused Parents (MOSAC).